Additional features supported for SAML

-Consider an example where the Citrix ADC is configured as SAML SP and an SAML IdP would like to import metadata that contains the Citrix ADC SP configuration.
-Assume that a Citrix ADC appliance is already configured with a “samlAction” attribute that specifies the SAML SP configuration.
-To export metadata from users or administrator, query the Citrix Gateway or authentication virtual server as following:
+Consider an example where Citrix ADC is configured as SAML SP and an SAML IdP would like to import metadata that contains Citrix ADC SP configuration.
+Assume that Citrix ADC appliance is already configured with a “samlAction” entity that specifies SAML SP configuration.
+To export metadata from users or administrator, query Citrix Gateway or authentication virtual server as shown below:

 Metadata import for SAML SP

-Currently, the SAML Action configuration on a Citrix ADC appliance takes various parameters.
-Administrator manually specifies these parameters.
+Currently, SAML Action configuration on Citrix ADC appliance takes various parameters.
+Administrator manually specifies these.
 However, administrators are often unaware of nomenclature if it comes to interop with different SAML systems.
-If metadata of IdP is available, then the bulk of the configuration in the ‘samlAction’ entity can be avoided.
-In fact, the entire IdP specific configuration might be omitted if the IdP metadata file is given.
-The ‘samlAction’ entity now takes an extra parameter to read the configuration from the metadata file.
+If metadata of IdP is available, then bulk of the configuration in the ‘samlAction’ entity can be avoided.
+In fact, the entire IdP specific configuration might be omitted if IdP metadata file is given.
+The ‘samlAction’ entity now takes an additional parameter to read configuration from metadata file.

 When you import a metadata in a Citrix ADC appliance, the metadata does not contain any signature algorithms to be used, it contains the endpoint details.
 A metadata can be signed with certain algorithms which can be used to verify the metadata itself.
 The algorithms are not stored in the ‘samlAction’ entity.

 Therefore, what you specify in the ‘samlAction’ entity are the ones used when sending the data out.
 An incoming data can contain a different algorithm for a Citrix ADC appliance to process.

 To fetch the metadata files by using command line interface.